 PERENNIAL GARDENS Garden phlox is a good companion for other summer-blooming perennials such as lilies, bee balm, rudbeckia, Shasta daisies, yarrow, clematis and daylilies.
 In flowerbeds, the taller cultivars provide a good backdrop for shorter plants.

 CUTTING GARDENS The long, stiff stems of garden phlox are easy to arrange in a vase, where they complement and help hold up other flowers such as dahlias and lilies.
 Cutting the stems while some of the flowers are still in bud will extend their vase life.

 Phlox should receive about 1” of water per week throughout the growing season.
 To keep the foliage as healthy as possible, water at the root zone and avoid wetting the leaves.
 Mulching around the plants with compost or shredded leaves will help keep the soil moist and reduce weeds.

 Garden phlox is susceptible to a fungal disease known as powdery mildew.
-Though this disease rarely harms the plant, it can cover the foliage with an unattractive white dust.
+Though this disease is not very harmful to the plant, it can cover the foliage with an unattractive white dust.
 Powdery mildew is most troublesome in warm, humid weather.
 To minimize the problem, encourage good air circulation.
 This will help reduce infection rates by keeping the foliage as dry as possible.

-After the flowers have faded, cutting off the spent flower heads will often promote a second flush of flowers.
-It also keeps the plants from self-sowing (volunteer seedlings will be inferior to the parent plant and should be treated as weeds).
+After the flowers fade, cut off the spent flower heads to encourage a second flush of flowers.
+This will also keep the plants from self-sowing (volunteer seedlings will be inferior to the parent plant and should be treated as weeds).
 In the fall, cut back all stems to the ground and remove them from the area to help minimize future disease problems.

 When garden phlox becomes overcrowded, flower production starts to decrease.
 To maintain a good show of flowers, you may need to divide the plants every 3 to 4 years.
 As long as the plants continue to flower well, there’s no hurry to divide them.